ddlanf/MyUsedCarSalesman-api-auth/README.md

 - Node.js (Express)
 - JWT Token Authentication
 - PostgreSQL
-- Heroku Server and Database (Deployment)
+- Azure Web App and Database (Deployment)
 - Testing with Mocha, Chai, and Supertest

 ## Running the server with client locally